-“The Private Tour of Communism” is a project developed by Mihai – the owner of www.itravelinromania.com together with two tour guides, David and Alina, who are passionate about Romania’s history, especially Romania’s communist past.
+“The Tour of Communism” is a project developed by Mihai – the owner of I Travel in Romania travel agency together with two tour guides, David and Andreea, who are passionate about Romania’s history, especially Romania’s communist past.

 20 EURO / person

-To book a Communism tour with us please call us or WhatsApp us or Email us!
+The best way to book the Communism tour with us it to please call us or WhatsApp us or Email us first!

 In this 3-hour walking tour of Bucharest, you shall learn about:

 The study of communism in Romania is of great importance for historians, researchers, scholars and even common people.
-Nowadays, after almost three decades after the fall of Communism, the people who were born and lived at that time seem to have forgotten what really happened during that period.
-In the context of the economic difficulties of Romania and the disappointment towards the political class some people still cling to the nostalgia of the communist regime which, although it was repressive and people lived in dire conditions, everyone had a job (because they were forced to) and everyone had a home (wherever the state found it suitable, this including a village house hundreds of miles away from where you were born).
+Though nowadays, after almost three decades after the fall of Communism, lots of the people who were born and lived at that time seem to have forgotten what really happened during that period.

 Buildings like the impressive House of People – the second largest administrative building in the world, built under the orders of Nicolae Ceauşescu who wanted to prove to the world that Romania could be an economically independent country through his socialist policies, he ended proving the exact opposite because of the poverty that he forced to people of Romania to due to his megalomaniacal plans.